AsiaWi/snap-it-up-frontend/README.md

  - The aim of this feature is to allow users to ask questions if they have any concerns regarding the item advertised.

  - If user isn't logged in they will see sign in prompt, once logged in they will be taken back to advert page
-      - Promped to log in when questions exist:
+      - Prompt to log in when questions exist:

     ![LOG_IN_QUESTIONS_EXIST](https://res.cloudinary.com/dmod5eglu/image/upload/v1706216323/QUESTIONS_LIST_QS_EXIST_USER_SIGNED_OUT_p1k78g.png)
       - Prompt to log in when no questions has been asked: